Notable Children's Books - 2025

 How to Pee Your Pants: The Right Way.
 By Rachel Michelle Wilson.
 Illus. by the author.
 Feiwel and Friends, $18.99 (9781250910172)

-A humorous and heartwarming picture book offering practical tips and playful advice for navigating the embarrassing moment of peeing your pants, reminding readers they're not alone.
+Humorous and heartwarming, this picture book offers practical tips and playful advice for navigating the embarrassing moment of peeing your pants and reminds readers that they're not alone.

 As Zachary and his two moms walk to the synagogue for his baby sister's naming ceremony, they invite curious neighbors to join their joyful procession, culminating in a heartwarming community celebration.